 Custom illustration is both useful to elucidate factual information about products and systems, as well as delight the user with color and flair.

-A custom illustration can be directly tailored or easily modified to match brand guidelines required by many companies, whereas photography by its nature is often less specific and can sometimes be extremely expensive or difficult to acquire.
+A custom illustration can be directly tailored or easily modified to match guidelines required by those creating a brand name for business, whereas photography by its nature is often less specific and can sometimes be extremely expensive or difficult to acquire.

 Because browsers have become more flexible in how a page is finally rendered to the user, websites have begun to abandon the box.